Have Your Credit Card Interest Rates Increased? Just Say No.

 - You can threaten to leave, and see if they’ll bite.
 If your credit score is impaired, chances are they won’t be too afraid, and may welcome the chance of you leaving.
 If your credit score is good, you spend a lot, and you happened to miss a payment, they may show more of a willingness to decrease your rate.

 - You can actually pick up and leave.
-If your credit score is good enough to get another credit card, apply for a low rate balance transfer credit card, and transfer your balance from your high rate credit card to your balance transfer card.
+If your credit score is good enough to get another credit card, apply for a 0% balance transfer credit card, and transfer your balance from your high rate credit card to your balance transfer card.

-You can always pay down your existing credit card balance with another line of credit product you might have on hand.
-For example, if you already have a home equity line of credit, use it to pay down your high interest credit card.
-This is especially helpful if your credit rating would prevent you for getting approved for an additional credit card.
+- You can always pay down your existing credit card balance with another line of credit product you might have on hand.
+For example, if you already have a home equity line of credit, use it to pay down your high-interest credit card.
+This is especially helpful if your credit rating would prevent you from getting approved for an additional credit card.

 - Pay off your monthly balances?
 Look for a compelling rewards credit card to get some well earned rewards.

 - Paying a lot of interest on existing credit card balances?
-Compare 0% balance transfer credit cards.
+Compare the top balance transfer credit cards in Canada.